Amphiprion1/StarcitizenTranslateExcept/README.md

 This regexp will match all global.ini keys starting with "Stanton" and not containing "_desc" somewhere after that

+NOTE: It will also add all missing keys in the translated file compared to the original one in order to avoid missing texts

 # How to retrieve the original global.ini file from CIG
 The global.ini file is located in the Data.p4k (Starcitizen/LIVE).
 Inside the p4k it is at the Data/Localization/english path To extract it by your own you can use this p4k extractor https://github.com/dolkensp/unp4k